sum33it/scalpy/README.md

 (h = 0.67, Ob0 = 0.045, ns = 0.96, sigma_8 = 0.8)

-If you want to use tachyonic scalar field with exponential potential, you should import the class named "tachyonexp". below is the present list of classes included in the package with the arguments they need:
+If you want to use tachyonic scalar field with exponential potential, you should import the class named "tachyonexp".
+Below is the present list of classes included in the package with the arguments they need:

     scalarpow(Ophi_i,lambda_i,n): scalar field with power law potential